BayonetArch/readable_time/README.md

  ```rust
  ReadableTime::get_time_period(hour_24)?; // "AM" or "PM"
  ````

 ### NOTE ###
-This library works on unix systems and is not  guaranted to work on windows(who gives an fuck anyway right?)
+This library works on unix systems and is not  guaranted to work on windows(who gives an flip anyway right?)